swaroopch/byte-of-python/06-basics.md

 IndentationError: unexpected indent
 ~~~

 Notice that there is a single space at the beginning of the second line.
 The error indicated by Python tells us that the syntax of the program is invalid i.e. the program was not properly written.
 What this means to you is that *you cannot arbitrarily start new blocks of statements* (except for the default main block which you have been using all along, of course).
-Cases where you can use new blocks will be detailed in later chapters such as the ??[[Python_en:Control Flow|control flow chapter]].
+Cases where you can use new blocks will be detailed in later chapters such as the [Control Flow](#control-flow).

 *How to indent:* Do **not** use a mixture of tabs and spaces for the indentation as it does not work across different platforms properly.
 I *strongly recommend* that you use a *single tab* or *four spaces* for each indentation level.
 Choose either of these two indentation styles.
 More importantly, choose one and use it **consistently**; and be consistent with the style used in existing files you are editing. i.e. When writing new files use that indentation style *only* and if a file you need to edit is using tabs, while editing that file use tabs for indentation.